benyxxxxx/wav2mp3/README.md

 # wav2mp3

-A converter from  wav to mp3
+A command line tool that converters files from wav to mp3

 # To install
 1. Install lame library